Headshot

 ISMS Marketing Science Conference, June 2021, Virtual.

-Marketing Strategy Meets Wall Street - AMA Pre-conference, August 2022, Chicago, IL.
+Marketing Strategy Meets Wall Street Conference, August 2022, Chicago, IL.

 EMAC 2021 Doctoral Colloquium, May 2021, Virtual.